SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 ### SMW::Parser::ChangeRevision

 * Version: 3.0
-* Description: Hook allows to forcibly to change a revision used during content parsing as in case of execution the `UpdateJob` or running `rebuildData.php`.
+* Description: Hook allows to forcibly change a revision used during content parsing as in case of the `UpdateJob` execution or when running `rebuildData.php`.
 * Reference class: `SMW\ContentParser`

 If you do alter a revision, please log the event and make it visible to a user (or administrator) that it was changed.